milliewood/grubhub--pizzeria/README.md

 INSTALLATION REQUIREMENT
 The creation of this project requires installation of a text editor such as VS code
 # Contributors:
-Up to this point, there are by far no contributors to the making and design of this website.
-Therefore marking my first website during my course program at Moringa School on the 12th of June 2021.

 # DESCRIPTION
 GRUBHUB-PIZZERIA is a web-app that allows a user to order different sizes of pizzas with one or more toppings.